gardener/gardener/docs/usage/csi_components.md

 # (Custom) CSI Components

 Some provider extensions for Gardener are using CSI components to manage persistent volumes in the shoot clusters.
-Additionally, most of the provider extensions are even deploying controllers for taking volume snapshots (CSI snapshotter).
+Additionally, most of the provider extensions are deploying controllers for taking volume snapshots (CSI snapshotter).

 End-users can deploy their own CSI components and controllers into shoot clusters.
 In such situations, there are multiple controllers acting on the `VolumeSnapshot` custom resources (each responsible for those instances associated with their respective driver provisioner types).